joshcomley/Overengineer/_posts/2015-12-19-Using-OpenIddict-to-easily-add-token-authentication-to-your-.NET-web-apps.markdown

 Hit `Ctrl+F5` again and you should see the same screen as before.
 Nothing should be different.

-For more details on configuration options with OpenIddict, see [Confniguration & Options](https://github.com/openiddict/core/wiki/Configuration-&-Options) on the OpenIddict github page.
+For more details on configuration options with OpenIddict, see [Configuration & Options](https://github.com/openiddict/core/wiki/Configuration-and-options) on the OpenIddict github page.

 ## What exactly is this code going to do, then?
 This code will create the endpoints necessary to receive authentication requests and issues cookies/tokens etc. Think of it as crating a listener in your app that will listen at points like: